yzr456/tp/docs/UserGuide.md

 ### Listing all persons : `list`

-Shows a list of all persons in the address book.
+Shows a list of all persons in the contact list.

 Format: `list`

 ### Editing a person : `edit`

-Edits an existing student's details or sessions in the address book.
+Edits an existing student's details or sessions in the contact list.
 This command has two modes: contact editing and session editing.

 #### Edit Contact Details: `edit -c`